 Heidi: Thanks to the Truth and Reconciliation Commission of Canada’s Calls to Action (2015), there are more conversations happening, at least in Canada, about practice and ethics in institutions around the display, interpretation and care of Indigenous belongings.
 That’s a great conversation to have, and I’m glad that conservation is a part of that.

 MOA just started a new Collections Access Grant this year that is designed to reduce financial barriers and provide greater access for community members to visit and study belongings in the Museum’s collection.
 The grant is open to Indigenous individuals or groups, for up to $3,000.
 Community members can apply online.
-There are three application deadlines per year—the next one is coming up on January 31, 2020.
+There are three application deadlines per year, typically in January, May and September.